LuridSorcerer/pokemon-stadium-2-randomizer/README.md

 * Does this work on...?

-    Probalby not.
-It only works with the USA release of Pokemon Stadium 2.
-(SHA-1: D8343E69A7DC63B869CF6361D87CDE64444281D3).
-This randomizer relies on the exact locations of particular data.
-If you feed it another file, it will look for the ROM header and fail if it does not match what is expected.
+    This randomizer is designed for one specific ROM: the US release of Pokemon Stadium 2, in z64 format.
+ROMs in n64 or v64 format will not work, as their data is in a different order.
+Converters between the formats should help.
+The ROM's SHA-1 hash should be D8343E69A7DC63B869CF6361D87CDE64444281D3 before randomization.

 * Can I undo a randomization?

-    No. Please keep a backup copy of your original ROM.
+    Not at this time.
+Please keep a backup copy of your original ROM.

 * What's next?

   * Read Pokemon, move, and items names from ROM instead of header files
   * Dump wxWidgets and do a CLI version, reintegrate GUI after it's done
+  * Write randomized ROM to new file in order to preserve the original
   * Randomize remaining leagues and second rounds.
   * Randomize held items
   * Randomize Pokemon nicknames
+  * Converter for n64 and v64 formats